MohammadWasil/Hierarchical-Attention-Network-for-Political-Affiliation-of-Youtube-Commenters/Model Cod/README.md

 To resume training after some time, `LAST_SAVED_EPOCH_HAN_MODEL` parameter in `config.yml` needs to be changed to the last epoch trained.
 For that, check the epoch number in the saved model's file name.
 And also make sure to change `PATH_TO_SAVE_MODEL_HAN` with the path of your best model, and `PATH_TO_SAVE_VOCAB_HAN` with the vocababulary created during training phase.
 For that, go to `./Han Models/`.
 And then, run the above command again to resume training.

+#### Test
 To test your LSTM model, run:
 ```{bash}
 python run.py --MODEL LSTM --RUN_MODE test
 ```

-No evaluation script was created for LSTM, since we already know HAN was working much better than LSTM model.
+No inference script was created for LSTM, since we already know HAN was working much better than LSTM model.